digao-dalpiaz/DzNoteEditor/README.md

 **You need to get the SynEdit before this.
 Please, download it here: https://github.com/SynEdit/SynEdit.
 Do not use TurboPack SynEdit, because it has some diferences.**

-After SynEdit already installed, load NoteEditorPackage in Delphi, do a Build and Install.
+After SynEdit already installed, do the following:

-> Add sub-path "Lib" to the Library paths at Tools\Options.
+1. Open **NoteEditor.groupproj** in the Delphi.

+2. Ensure **Win32** Platform and **Release** config are selected at both packages.

+3. Right-click at root item in the tree and choose **Build All**.

+4. If you want to use 64 bit platform, select this platform at NotepadPackage and do a new Build in this package.

+5. Right-click at **NoteEditorPackage** and choose **Install**.

+6. Add "Win32\Release" sub folder to Delphi Library Path (Tools\Options), on 32-bit option.
+If you will use 64 bit platform, add "Win64\Release" sub folder on 64-bit option.

 Supports Delphi XE2..Delphi 10.3 Rio